Gates Foundation adds $70 million for COVID-19 vaccines in poor countries

 The vast majority of the world’s expected COVID-19 vaccine supplies through 2021 have already been reserved by rich countries.
 It’s therefore very unlikely that the developing world will get any significant amounts next year unless vaccine manufacturers can significantly ramp up capacity or intellectual property issues are addressed.

-With the new funding, the Gates Foundation has committed a total of $482 million in grants to fighting the pandemic and another $300 million from an investment fund that returns profits back to charitable work.
+With the new funding, the Gates Foundation has committed a total of more than $450 million in grants to fighting the pandemic and another $300 million from an investment fund that returns profits back to charitable work.

 But much more funding is still needed, Suzman said.